 We require a $55 non-refundable application fee when you decide to apply for membership.
 Upon acceptance onto the team as a Trainee member, this fee covers your first uniform shirt.

 We each pay $35 in annual membership dues.

 You are responsible for providing your own equipment, fuel, and food on search missions.
-Check out our Join Us page for our required personal equipment list.
-Some team equipment such as radios, GPS units, avalanche transceivers, snowshoes, and personal floatation devices are available during searches or training exercises for those that do not have their own.
+Check out our join us page for our required personal equipment list.
+Some team equipment such as radios, GPS units, avalanche transceivers, snowshoes, and personal floatation devices are available during searches or training exercises for those who do not have their own.